migueriveral/project-countries/README.md

 This is a very simple web app created with React in which the user calls an API to fetch de data form a random country.

-Note: there is a "Counter" component, but it is not implemented.
+Note: there is a "Counter" component, but it is not implemented yet.